The Common Program of the People's Republic of China 1949-1954

 The North Hebei Power Company, which had grown into the largest state-owned electric utility under the GMD, became the central battlefield in the struggle to control China's electrical industry.
 Under the command of generals Peng Zhen, Nie Rongzhen, Lin Biao, and Luo Ronghuan, the PLA executed the first successful power blockade in Beijing between December 1948 and January 1949, trapping Nationalist forces under Fu Zuoyi.
 By securing the support of the engineering elite at the power station, the CCP took control of the station that supplied most of Beijing's electricity before encircling the city in December 1948.

 The "power blockade," which had previously been a blunt instrument, was transformed into a precision strike weapon.
-The PLA managed to briefly restore power for a few hours to alleviate the inconvenience for Beiping’s residents.
-By forging an alliance between the military, workers, and the engineering elite, the Communists used the blockade to facilitate Beiping's "peaceful liberation" in January 1949.
+The PLA managed to briefly restore power for a few hours to alleviate the inconvenience for Beijing’s residents.
+By forging an alliance between the military, workers, and the engineering elite, the Communists used the blockade to facilitate Beijing's "peaceful liberation" in January 1949.
 They replicated this strategy elsewhere, allowing them to inherit the electrical infrastructure intact following a bloody civil war.
+However, after the take-over of Shanghai, the authorities had to measures against GMD air attacks.
+On February 6, 1950, seventeen bombers dropped around seventy bombs on Shanghai.
+The city’s four major power stations, Yangshupu, Zhabei, Chinese Merchants’ Electric Company, and the French Power Company, were the primary targets.

 Thomson (2003).
 Page 102